-Applicants should have an undergraduate degree from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent with a GPA of at least 3.25.
-To apply, prospective students should complete the George Mason University Admissions Application, copies of official transcripts from each college and graduate institution attended, a current résumé, an expanded goals statement not to exceed 2,000 words, and the names of two Mason faculty members who may be suitable advisors.
-Applicants should also include two letters of recommendation from faculty members or individuals with direct knowledge of the student's academic or professional capabilities.
-The letters must arrive directly from the senders.
+- A goals statement not to exceed 2,000 words, - The names of two Mason faculty members who may be suitable advisors, - Application Requirements Applicants should have an undergraduate degree from an institution of higher education accredited by a Mason-recognizedU.S.institutional accrediting agency or international equivalent with a GPA of at least3.25.To apply, prospective students should complete the George Mason University Admissions Application , copies of official transcripts from each college and graduate institution attended, a current résumé, an expanded goals statement not to exceed 2,000 words, and the names of two Mason faculty members who may be suitableadvisors.Two Applicants should also include two letters of recommendation received directly from faculty members or individuals with direct knowledge of the student's academic or professional capabilities, and

+• capabilities.
+An official report of GRE-GEN scores.

+The letters must arrive directly from thesenders.
 Applicants should also submit an official report of scores obtained on the GRE-GEN. TOEFL scores are required for all international applicants.